 The degree of driving difficulty on many an occasion is decided by the prevailing wind which may come from either the North Sea or the moors.

-During 2014 the Club will be hosting charity events for the Yorkshire Air Ambulance and Hearing dogs for the deaf.
+During the main golfing season the Club will be hosting charity events for the Yorkshire Air Ambulance and Hearing dogs for the deaf.